Sevappa Nayak: Grants and public works

 Sevappa also patronized Portuguese merchants.
-A biography of Francis Xavier from Nagapattinam says that the Portuguese "were greatly favoured by the lord of the country who is a very powerful captain of the king of Bisnaga".
+A biography of Luso-Christian colonial missionary Francis Xavier from Nagapattinam says that the Portuguese "were greatly favoured by the lord of the country who is a very powerful captain of the king of Bisnaga".

 Later life

-In his later days, Sevappa appointed his son Achuthappa Nayak as co-ruler.
+In his later days, Sevappa appointed his son Achyutappa as Yuvaraja and co-ruler.
 In about 1563, Sevappa handed over authority in administrative matters to him and concentrated on acts of charity.
-Sevappa died in 1580 and was succeeded by Achuthappa.
+Sevappa died in 1580 and was succeeded by Achyutappa.